SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 It also contains the definition of `levelChars` object used by `Level` class to map an element of level plan to appropriate type/class.

+# drawing
+Encapsulation is applied.
+We define DOMDisplay, an interface that returns an object that displays a given level and state.
+## DOMDisplay
+1. Define `elt`, a helper function.